Republic Day 2020: In a first, Kolkata Port Trust tableau to roll down Delhi Rajpath

 Kolkata Port Trust renamed after BJP icon Dr Shyama Prasad Mukherjee

-The tableau of the Ministry of Shipping is part of the total of 22 tableaux, 16 of various states and Union Territories, and six of various ministries and departments chosen for this year's January 26 parade.
+The tableau of the Ministry of Shipping is part of the total of 22 tableaux, 16 of various states and Union Territories, and six of various ministries and departments were chosen for this year's January 26 parade.
 The tableaux were unveiled on Wednesday at an event held at Delhi Cantonment.

 Prime Minister Narendra Modi on January 12 had announced the rechristening of the Kolkata Port Trust after Mookerjee, drawing criticism from the opposition camp, which said he was more of a "name-changer" than a "game-changer".